Motion Picture Association: Accusations of copyright infringement

-The MPAA itself has been accused of copyright infringement on multiple occasions.
-In 2007, the creator of a blogging platform called Forest Blog accused the MPAA of violating the license for the platform, which required that users link back to the Forest Blog website.
+The MPAA has been accused of copyright infringement on multiple occasions.
+In 2007, the creator of a blogging platform named Forest Blog accused the MPAA of violating the license for the platform, which required that users link back to the Forest Blog website.
 The MPAA had used the platform for its own blog, but without linking back to the Forest Blog website.
-The MPAA subsequently took the blog offline, and explained that the software had been used on a test basis and the blog had never been publicized.
+The MPAA subsequently took the blog offline, and explained that the software had been used as a test, and the blog never publicized.

 Also in 2007, the MPAA released a software toolkit for universities to help identify cases of file sharing on campus.
-The software used parts of the Ubuntu Linux distribution, released under the General Public License, which stipulates that the source code of any projects using the distribution be made available to third parties.
+The software used parts of the Ubuntu Linux distribution, released under the GNU General Public License, which stipulates that the source code of any projects using the distribution be made available to third parties.
 The source code for the MPAA's toolkit, however, was not made available.
 When the MPAA was made aware of the violation, the software toolkit was removed from their website.

-In 2006, the MPAA admitted having made illegal copies of This Film Is Not Yet Rated (a documentary exploring the MPAA itself and the history of its rating system) — an act which Ars Technica explicitly described as hypocrisy and which Roger Ebert called "rich irony".
+In 2006, the MPAA admitted having made illegal copies of This Film Is Not Yet Rated (a documentary exploring the MPAA, and history of its rating system) — an act which Ars Technica explicitly described as hypocrisy and which Roger Ebert called "rich irony".
 The MPAA subsequently claimed that it had the legal right to copy the film despite this being counter to the filmmaker's explicit request, because the documentary's exploration of the MPAA's ratings board was potentially a violation of the board members' privacy.